Kathleen Zellner: New Evidence Uncovered In Steven Avery Case

 — Making A Murderer (@MakingAMurderer) March 30, 2016

 Hillegas was never considered a suspect.
 He and Scott Bloedorn, Halbach’s roommate with whom she had a sexual relationship, were questioned, but not asked for alibis.
 Zellner claims Halbach was not killed anywhere near the Avery Auto Salvage, but clubbed to death–not shot– likely at her home in Hilbert, Wisconsin, about 30 miles away.
-Zellner says her latest findings back up that claim, while those who believe in Avery’s innocence have pointed to a number other findings, including Halbach’s cell phone records and surrounding tower data from October 31, 2005.
+Zellner says her latest findings back that up, while those who believe in Avery’s innocence have pointed to a number other findings, including Halbach’s cell phone records and surrounding tower data from October 31, 2005.

 Avery maintains that Halbach left his property around 2:30 p.m. that day.
 He watched her drive away, he says.
 The state had a different version of events though, and the jury bought it.
-Now, ex-Calumet County District Attorney Ken Kratz says some of Avery’s story checks out, but that he was lying about where Halbach went after she took pictures of the van he had for sale.
+Ex-Calumet County District Attorney Ken Kratz said some of Avery’s story checked out, but that he was lying about where Halbach went after she took pictures of the van he had for sale.
 Kratz claims she did not leave the property, but that Avery lured her into his trailer, where she was raped and stabbed before being shot dead in his garage.
 Halbach’s cremains were found in at least two locations on the Avery property.
 The state says Avery and nephew Brendan Dassey burned the body in a Halloween bonfire.
 Zellner challenges that claim.

 “We strongly believe this [new] information combined with the flawed forensic evidence used to convict Steven Avery will free him, once again,” Zellner said.